Ormeau Hills

 Ormeau Hills's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-Private health cover is high, at approximately 55% (around 2,622 people), compared to 52.5% across the rest of Queensland.
-Mental health issues and asthma are the most prevalent conditions, affecting 7.8% and 7.3% of residents respectively.
-Around 76.2% report no medical ailments, compared to 67.6% in the rest of Queensland.
-Working-age residents have low chronic condition prevalence.
-The area has 7.8% (370 people) aged 65 and over, lower than the 20.4% in the rest of Queensland.
+The prevalence of common health conditions is quite low among the general population but higher than the nation's average across older, at-risk cohorts.
+The rate of private health cover is very high, found to be approximately 55% of the total population (around 2,679 people), compared to 52.5% across Regional Qld.
+The most common medical conditions in the area are mental health issues and asthma, impacting 7.8% and 7.3% of residents respectively.
+A total of 76.2% of residents declare themselves completely clear of medical ailments, compared to 67.6% across Regional Qld.
+Working-age residents show notably healthy outcomes with low chronic condition prevalence.
+The area has 8.4% of residents aged 65 and over (408 people), which is lower than the 20.4% in Regional Qld.
 Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health